“Upon humble reflection of such a question” - Morris et al. (2022)

 The tide is turning slowly in some spaces, with many people doing some great work (Ashford et al., 2022; Askew et al., 2023; Nash et al., 2023; Nash & Collins, 2024; O'Sullivan et al., 2023; Otte et al., 2024; Selimi & Woods, 2024) among many others.
 This shift is something I want to be a part of – supporting coaches to design better learning environments for their athletes.
 In essence, my current role involves supporting coaches in reflecting on their pedagogical and skill acquisition decision-making and developing their knowledge in this area to reflect against.

 To give one example, in rugby, unopposed strike plays for backs, or unopposed team runs is one of the most culturally ingrained practices in rugby.
 Have coaches ever considered why they do this?
-What are the trying to achieve with this?
+What are they trying to achieve with this?
+Sure, it may have value for a brief period of time, but players need to be challenged to continue to learn, and then their needs to be similarities to the game to ensure transfer (see more on learning v transfer).

 When debriefing with a coach, we unpacked how valuable this practice was.
 To stimulate thought, I asked questions like: